Meal-Prep Ideas for Beginners: The Ultimate Guide

-“Our brains love autopilot,” says Allison Grupski, PhD, WW’s director of behavior change.
-“The more we have to make decisions consciously—for example ‘what am I going to eat tonight?’ or ‘should I stop at the store?’, the harder our brains have to work, and more likely we are to choose whatever’s easiest.”
+“Our brains love autopilot,” Allison Grupski, PhD, WeightWatcher’s Vice President of Behavior Change Strategies & Coaching.
+“The more we have to make decisions consciously—for example, ‘What am I going to eat tonight?’ or ‘Should I stop at the store?’—the harder our brains have to work, and the more likely we are to choose whatever’s easiest.”

-What’s more, preparing a meal at home means you know—and can control—exactly what ingredients go into it, says endocrinologist Dr. Harold Bays MD, a board trustee and chief science officer for the Obesity Medicine Association.
-For example, baking salmon at home means you can avoid the extra calories and excess saturated fat found at a restaurant where the fish is fried in butter instead of baked.
+What’s more, preparing a meal at home means you know—and can control—exactly what ingredients go into it, says Dr. Harold Bays, M.D., an endocrinologist and the chief science officer at the Obesity Medicine Association.
+For example, baking salmon at home means you can avoid the extra calories and excess saturated fats found at a restaurant where the fish is fried in butter, instead of baked.

-Another approach: “On Sunday, pick out a Monday dinner recipe, and get everything ready to make it: If it’s a stew, chop your veggies and put them in the refrigerator.
+Another approach from White: “On Sunday, pick out a Monday dinner recipe and get everything ready to make it.
+If it’s a stew, chop your veggies and put them in the refrigerator.
 Measure out seasonings.
-Get out your pot, and other utensils you will need.
-Then, when you come home on Monday, cooking will be so much easier.”
+Get out your pot and other utensils you will need.
+Then when you come home on Monday, cooking will be so much easier.”

 Even if you’re a huge fan of your famous chicken chili recipe, you won’t want to eat it on day three if it tastes iffy.
-To offset the risk of food going bad, invest in quality meal prep containers.
+To offset the risk of food going bad, invest in quality meal-prep containers.
+(Hint: We have plenty!)
 If you go the plastic route, make sure you keep an eye on the identification code on the bottom, which ranges from 1 to 7 and identifies what the plastic is made from.
-Generally, the safest numbers for food are 1, 2, 4 and 5, according to the American Academy of Pediatrics.
-It’s also a good idea to avoid microwaving your food in a plastic container, or pouring piping hot ingredients into one, as the heat can break down the plastic.
-On the other hand, glass dishes aren’t only reusable, but safe for storing both hot and cold foods.
+Generally, the safest numbers for food are 1, 2, 4, and 5, according to the American Academy of Pediatrics.
+It’s also a good idea to avoid microwaving your food in a plastic container or pouring piping-hot ingredients into one, as the heat can break down the plastic.
+On the other hand, glass dishes are not only reusable but also safe for storing both hot and cold foods.
 The same goes for stainless steel options, although they shouldn’t be microwaved.